pinetree1/crispr-dav/README.md

 The plots show the locations and frequencies of the top-abundance alleles, and frequency of WT reads.
 This helps to understand how CRISPR affects sister chromosomes in a diploid genome.

 In control sample where no CRISPR is introduced, there is often no significant number of indel reads.
-Without many indel alleles, the WT bar will look awefully wide in the plot.
-In order to maintain slim bar width comparable to other samples, sham alleles of zero reads are added to the plot and labeled like "any:+n" and "any:-n" in x-axis.
+Without several indel alleles, the WT bar will look awefully wide in the plot.
+In order to maintain similar bar width comparable to other samples, sham alleles of zero reads are added to the plot and labeled like "any:+n" and "any:-n" in x-axis.

 ![](images/allele.png?raw=true)